SYousef7/Wildfire-Defenders/README.md

     -Run app.py (this starts the Flask server)

-    -Open the local address the terminal gives you (usually http://127.0.0.1:5000)
+    -Open the local address the terminal gives you

     -Connect the Micro:bit from the webpage when prompted